antoine2bouille/antoine2bouille.github.io/fiction.md

 <div style="width: 100%;display: flex; justify-content: center;">
   {% include map_Fiction.html %}
 </div>
+The map highlights key markets for film release, with the United States, Mexico, South Africa, Japan, Spain, and Soviet Union marked as top countries.
+As a producer, targeting these countries for your drama film's release could enhance its commercial success due to their significant market potential for the genre.
 <div style="width: 100%;display: flex; justify-content: center;">
   {% include maplangue_Fiction.html %}
 </div>
+The language importance bar chart indicates that Japanese, English, Russian, Italian, and Hindi are influential for drama films' success.
+A producer should consider these languages for localizing the film, potentially increasing its accessibility and appeal to a broad international audience.

 The use of a CatBoost machine learning model is useful to discover what factors contribute to a film's success.
 The model is trained to understand the impact of various features like language and country of release on a movie's performance.
 Once trained, the model's feature importance reveals that certain languages and countries are more predictive of success.

 <div style="margin:auto; width:50%;">